The Singleton

 ---

 At 9:00 a.m.
-Pacific Time, which was 6:00 p.m. in the Amalfi Coast, Julian Meridian held a press conference from the deck of *The Singleton*.
+Pacific, which was 6:00 p.m. off the Amalfi Coast, Julian Meridian held a press conference from the deck of *The Singleton.*

-Jeff watched it on his kitchen screen while making coffee for Maya.
-She had come down in a bathrobe and had hovered a hand on his shoulder and then stepped away without comment.
-Kitchen coffee because the garage coffee tasted wrong.
-Kitchen coffee because he wanted the television on and the garage did not have one.
+Jeff watched it on the kitchen screen while making coffee for Maya.
+She had come down in a bathrobe, set a hand on his shoulder, and stepped away without comment.
+He had moved to the kitchen because the garage coffee tasted wrong and the garage had no screen, and he wanted both the screen and the coffee that tasted right.

 Julian stood at a glass-railed platform on the yacht's fo'c'sle.
-He was in linen.
-He was not in his usual charcoal suit.
-He had chosen, deliberately, the least CEO-looking clothing he owned.
-He was speaking without notes.
+He was in linen, not the charcoal suit — the least CEO-looking clothing he owned, chosen deliberately.
+He spoke without notes.
 He led with the math.

 *"Our climate models have converged over the last decade.
 Earth's habitability curve is not linear.
 It is accelerating.
-The Thermal Divide is a preview.
+The Thermal Divide is the preview.
 The IPCC's 2029 revision projects that the equatorial band — home to three point two billion people — crosses the wet-bulb survivability threshold within this generation.
-By 2080, large stretches of the planet will not physically support unassisted human life.
+By 2080, large stretches of this planet will not physically support unassisted human life.
 That is not a political statement.
-That is thermodynamics."*
+It is thermodynamics."*

 Jeff set the cup down.

 *"Our options are three.
-One.
-Terraform a second planet.
-Mars is our nearest candidate.
-Honestly.
-We do not have the time.
-A self-sustaining Mars colony is a sixty-to-eighty-year program.
-The equatorial collapse is a forty-to-fifty-year clock.
-The math does not work.
-Two.
-Adapt Earth faster than it is changing.
-Also does not work.
-The energy budget is an order of magnitude short.
-Three.
-And this is what I have built.
-Buy time."*
+One: terraform a second planet.
+Mars is the nearest candidate.
+The honest answer is that we do not have the time — a self-sustaining colony is a sixty-to-eighty-year program, and the equatorial collapse is a forty-to-fifty-year clock.
+The math does not close.
+Two: adapt Earth faster than it is changing.
+Also does not close; the energy budget is short by an order of magnitude.
+Three — and this is what I have built — buy time."*

-*"Afterlife is a species-scale cryo-storage system for consciousness.
-Bodies in stasis.
-Minds in a stable digital environment.
+*"Afterlife is a species-scale system for preserving consciousness.
+The body goes into stasis: the mind into a stable digital environment.
 A pause.
-Give us two hundred.
+Two hundred years.
 Three hundred.
 A thousand years of breathing room.
-During that pause, humanity can do the hard work.
-Fusion.
-Interstellar propulsion.
-Terraforming at scale.
-When the cradle is ready, we wake up.
+And during the pause, the people still on their feet do the hard work: fusion, interstellar propulsion, terraforming at scale.
+When the cradle is ready, we wake.
 When the stars are reachable, we go.
 Afterlife is not the destination.
-Afterlife is the bridge."*
+It is the bridge."*

-Behind Julian, at the edge of the platform, a second figure stood.
-Dr. Ayla Reyes, Meridian Aerospace's program lead for Mars and outer-system propulsion, prematurely gray and short and wiry in the soft uniform engineering wore on stages it had not asked to be on.
-She held a pen between her index and middle fingers like a cigarette and turned it, very slowly.
-Fifteen years on Julian's payroll had taught her two things: how to be the second-most patient engineer in any room she entered, and how to disagree with him in public without raising her voice.
-She had been introduced by his chief of staff thirty seconds earlier.
-She was watching him the way one engineer watches another during a deploy.
+Behind Julian, at the platform's edge, a second figure stood.
+Ayla Reyes — thirty-eight, short and wiry, prematurely gray, in the soft uniform engineering wore onto stages it had not asked to stand on.
+Fifteen years on Julian's payroll as Meridian Aerospace's program lead for Mars and outer-system propulsion; before that, a propulsion postdoc who had walked out of academia in 2026 when the AI-allocation layer priced fundamental physics into a hobby.
+She held a pen between her index and middle fingers like a cigarette and turned it, slowly, the whole time he spoke — the only motion on the platform.
+Fifteen years had taught her two things: how to be the second-most patient engineer in any room, and how to disagree with Julian in public without lifting her voice.
+His chief of staff had introduced her thirty seconds earlier.
+She watched Julian the way one engineer watches another mid-deploy, waiting to see whether the rollback plan was real.

-Julian, at the conclusion of his own prepared remarks, turned to her.
+Julian, at the end of his prepared remarks, turned to her.
 "Ayla.
 Correct me if I am wrong."

 "Please," Julian said.
 "Go."